THE CURRENT GLOBAL BUSINESS MODEL IS NOT SUSTAINABLE

 There are now a growing number of investment companies that offer ‘ethical investing’, which looks at more than the financial return to any investments.
 This is not to be mistaken with philanthropy which is where wealthy individuals donate money to projects.
 Instead this is like any other financial investment where a monetary return is desired, except the lens with which these investments are made extend to create a better, fairer world.
 A good example of an ethical investment company with a great attitude is Alquity who believe that “for too long, investment has been about grabbing a quick profit, while giving nothing back.
 They want to change that for good by offering investment funds designed to achieve a Virtuous Circle that’s in everyone’s best interests.”

-PROFIT WITH A PURPOSE: A NEW ERA OF CONSCIOUS CAPITALISM
+PROFIT WITH A PURPOSE: BUSINESSES AS A FORCE FOR GOOD

-- Profit: Using capitalistic approaches of free market competition and innovation to drive profits
+- Profit: Maintaining a focus on free market competition and innovation to drive profits

 - People: Ensuring people (employees & suppliers) are treated well and not exploited when generating profit